 Creating the port and finding your IPv4 address.

-2. The tutorial introduces you to 3 different types of addresses, all fulfilling a different role.
+2. You have 3 different types of addresses, all fulfilling a different role.
 It is imperative that you understand when to use which address in order to successfully forward your ports.

 - The gateway address (ex.
 10.0.0.138) is the address you use to get into your router's control panel.
 It is not used anywhere but in your browser's search bar.

 - The IPv4 address (ex.
 192.168.0.1) is the address you use in all your forwarding entries; when you create a new entry for a port and you're asked to input an "address", it is always going to be your IPv4 address, never anything else.
 Players do not use this address to connect to your game unless you're on the same network.

 3. If you follow step and see the "ipconfig" results including IPv6 addresses (long number and letter strings that look like this), disable the protocol by following this tutorial.
 It is likely to interfere with the port forwarding process, and result in your router not accepting the IPv4 address you give it even if it's correct.